NoahY/q2a-share/README.rst

 --------
 Features
 --------
-- currently supports four services: Facebook, Google+, Twitter and LinkedIn
+- currently supports five services: Facebook, Google+, Twitter, LinkedIn and Email
 - toggle each button individually via admin interface
 - set button order using weight
 - buttons are displayed *after* a question's response buttons - see below to change this